PAXSTORE/paxstore-openapi-dotnet-sdk/docs/RESELLER_API.md

 ```
 {
-	"businessCode": 1886,
+	"BusinessCode": 1886,
-	"message": "The reseller is not active,unable to disable!"
+	"Message": "The reseller is not active,unable to disable!"
 }
 ```